 Every role is important and critical to the success of the Formula One operations.
 Allocation of positions or roles for the Race Officials are determined by a number of factors like relevant skills, experiences, aptitude, availability of vacancies, new regulations that may affect the deployment matrix, and personal preferences.
 Based on the above considerations, a role is assigned to the official who is deemed to be able to contribute the most in that capacity.

-- Will I still need to attend the training sessions if I was a Race Official in 2012?
+- Do I still need to attend the training sessions if I was a Race Official in 2013?

 Yes.
-In 2013, training sessions will be tailored for both new and returning Race Officials.
-2012 Race Officials will still be required to attend all training sessions.
+Training sessions will be tailored for both new and returning Race Officials, hence 2013 Race Officials will still be required to attend all training sessions.

 - What is a Race Official?